 There are actually three ways to sort your laundry, no matter which types of laundry detergent you use: sort for stain removal (extremely soiled vs not too soiled), sorting by fabric type, and sorting by color (classic).
 Check out the tips for each:

-Sort for Stain Removal How To Do Laundry: A Basic Guide Pluck them from your pile of dirty laundry and check which type of stains those are.
-If they are tough stains (grass stains, blood stains, soiled cloth diapers, red wine stains, etc.) those garments will need pre-treatment before throwing them in the washer, otherwise you run the risk of the laundry detergent (natural or otherwise) not being able to remove them.
+Sort for Stain Removal Have a couple of items that need some serious stain treatment?
+Let’s work with those first.
+Pluck them from your pile of dirty laundry and check which type of stains those are.
+If they are tough stains (grass stains, blood stains, soiled cloth diapers, red wine stains, etc.) those garments will need pre-treatment before throwing them in the washer, otherwise you run the risk of the laundry detergent not being able to remove them.

 Laundry Sorting A: Color If you’re just starting to do your own laundry, chances are your common sense and learned behavior will lead you to sort laundry this way anyway.
-So after you have chosen the best laundry detergent for your needs (be sure to check out natural laundry detergent, liquid laundry detergent, and How Many Pods Do You Use Per Load!), it’s time to separate that pile into like colors.
+So after you have chosen the best laundry detergent for your needs (be sure to check out green laundry detergent) it’s time to separate that pile into like colors.
 1. Whites - White clothes.
 Not too complicated.
 2. Light - This encompasses clothes that are not white, but isn’t “dark” either.
 Light blue, pastels, pink, light yellow, light green, peach all fall into this type).
 3. Darks - These are your blacks, grays, dark blues, dark browns, red, purples, and dark purples, etc.

 Laundry Sorting B: Fabric Type This type of sorting is arguably the most important.
 Laundry gets damaged more often because of washing garments on cycles that are not suited for them.
 For this type of sorting, it’s important to use your best judgement and have a sense of which types of garments require a “delicate” cycle and which don’t.
 If you’re not sure, take a look at the label on your clothes.